mottazabdelfattah/mottazabdelfattah.github.io/content/project/intcdc_rp12/index.md

 <!-- In that context, I took part in a few projects focused on building and designing visualization tools for architects and designers.  -->

-In collaboration with experts from the architecture domain, we designed and built FiberVis, a tool for exploring the simulation results of coreless filament wound structures (CFW) at three levels of detail.
+In collaboration with experts from the architecture domain, we designed and built FiberVis, a tool for exploring the simulation results of coreless filament wound structures (CFW).
 Figure 1 shows some of the visualizations we implemented.
-While parallel coordinates plots and scatter plot matrices provide an overview of the solution space, small multiples representations together with the line- and column-chart enable the comparison between the candidate solutions.
+Parallel coordinates plots and scatter plot matrices provide an overview of the solution space.
+Small multiples representations together with the line- and column-chart enable the comparison between the candidate solutions.
 For more information please read the <cite><a href="/publication/abdelaal-2022-visualization">full article</a></cite>.

 <!-- <figure>
   <img src="Tool_MultiSelection.PNG" style="width:100%"/>